Today's Articles

 Ellis worked for a printing company but moved to Detroit in 1937 to babysit a young boy in Highland Park.
 Encouraged by the promise of better wages, she put her knowledge of the printing press to work and secured a position with Waterfield and Heath, where she worked until opening her press out of the West Side home she shared with Franklin.
 Her business, the Ellis & Franklin Printing Co., was the first woman-owned printing shop in Michigan.
 One of her good friends and patrons was gay artist LeRoy Foster.

 Ellis and Franklin's house was the "gay spot."
 It was a central location for gay and lesbian parties and served as a refuge for Black gays and lesbians.
 She would continue to support those who needed books, food, or assistance with college tuition.
 Throughout her life, Ellis was an advocate for the rights of gays, lesbians, and Blacks.
-Soon after her 70th birthday, due to her fame within the community.
+Soon after her 70th birthday, she became famous within the community.
 Although Ellis and Franklin eventually separated, they were together for over 30 years.
 Franklin died in 1973 from a heart attack on her way to work.

 New Poem Each Day